HMPNK/HANNO/README.md

 ```

 ### IMPROVING ANNOTATION BY ADDING TRANSCRIPTOME DATA
-To benchmark improvement of annotation by adding RNAseq from your species we use the _E. lucius_ run from above, but this time support it with _E. lucius_ Brain, Ovary and Testis RNAseq data:
+To benchmark improvement of annotation by adding RNAseq the _E. lucius_ run from above, was supported by _E. lucius_ Brain, Ovary and Testis RNAseq data:

 ```sh
 #Build hisat2 index for genome to be annotated